Looking for ClickUp alternatives?

 Pros of Lark

-Available in multiple languages including English, Chinese, Japanese, Vietnamese, Korean, French, German, Spanish, and more, making it perfect for global teams.
+Available in multiple languages including English, Chinese, Japanese, Vietnamese, Korean, French, German, Spanish, and more—ideal for international teams.

 Cons of Lark